hasanmoudud/geocompr/main.md

 **RSAGA** uses the former to run SAGA from within R.

 Though SAGA is a hybrid GIS, its main focus has been on raster processing, and here particularly on digital elevation models (soil properties, terrain attributes, climate parameters).
-Hence, SAGA is especially good at the fast processing of large (high-resolution) rasters datasets [@conrad_system_2015].
+Hence, SAGA is especially good at the fast processing of large (high-resolution) raster datasets [@conrad_system_2015].
 Therefore, we will introduce **RSAGA** with a raster use case from @muenchow_geomorphic_2012.
 Specifically, we would like to compute the SAGA wetness index from a digital elevation model.
 First of all, we need to make sure that **RSAGA** will find SAGA on the computer when called.